 LinkedIn Activity Recommendations for Brand Awareness

-LinkedIn can be a very useful tool to build brand awareness, remain “top of mind” in prospects heads and can allow you to build a reputation as an expert in your field if you share good quality content.
-To do this, you need to do this following two things – Optimise Your Profile and take 15 -30 minutes once a week to stay active on LinkedIn.
+LinkedIn can be a very useful, free* tool to build brand awareness, remain “top of mind” in prospects heads and can allow you to build a reputation as an expert in your field if you share good quality content.
+To do this, you need to do this following two things – Optimise Your Profile and take 15 -30 minutes once a week to stay active on LinkedIn. (* A premium option is available but I recommend doing everything advised below and measure your results with the free version before investing in a premium profile)

 Optimise Your Profile